-Every April, Georgia Gwinnett College recognizes Sexual Assault Awareness Month with a variety of events that focus on violence prevention and aim to create a safer Georgia Gwinnett College.
-This is sponsored by GGC's Sexual Violence Prevention and Education Coalition, which includes members of the Office of Diversity and Equity Compliance, various campus offices, and community organizations.
+Every April, Georgia Gwinnett College recognizes Sexual Assault Awareness Month with a variety of events that focus on violence prevention and aim to create a safer college.
+This is sponsored by GGC's Sexual Violence Prevention and Education Coalition, which includes members of various campus offices and community organizations.